-Just on the outskirts of Cairo is the evocatively named Giza Plateau, and on our Pyramids day tours you’ll visit some of the world’s most famous and iconic of all ancient monuments.
-There are few countries in the world that stir the fires of imagination in travelers as much as Egypt, and a visit to the sites across the plateau at Giza is to step back through thousands of years of history and culture.
+Just on the outskirts of Cairo is the evocatively named Giza Plateau, and on our Pyramids Day tours, you’ll visit some of the world’s most famous and iconic all ancient monuments.
+There are few countries in the world that stir the fires of imagination in travelers as much as Egypt, and a visit to the sites across the plateau at Giza is a step back through thousands of years of history and culture.

 The Original Wonder of The World

 Rising impossibly high and proud from the sands of the Sahara desert is the oldest and most iconic of all mankind’s ancient wonders, the Great Pyramid of Giza, also known as the Pyramid of Cheops or Khufu.

 At a mind-blowing 4,500 years old, and reaching almost 450 feet (145m) to the ancient heavens of the pharaohs.
 The Great Pyramid inspires awe in anyone lucky enough to witness the genius of ancient Egyptian ingenuity and their mastery of engineering.

 The equally massive adjacent pyramids of Khafre and Menkaure only add to the wonderment, and combined with the innate magic and mystery that surrounds the magnificent structures, with their mysterious tombs and chambers that refuse to give up their secrets, the pyramids are the very epitome of adventure.